How to Use Git - Git Tutorial for Beginners

 Introduction

-Git is the world's most popular version control system (VCS), and, consequently, knowing how to use Git has become a mandatory skill in the world of coding.
+Git is the world's most popular version control system (VCS), and knowledge of Git has become a mandatory skill in the world of coding.
+Git tracks file changes and coordinates work among developers, allowing teams to collaborate on projects through centralized code management, which ensures consistency and prevents conflicts.

 In this step-by-step beginner's guide, you will learn how to start using Git effectively.